liborgabrhel/tweets-collector/README.md

 This is a simple python script to search tweets and to save them into a text file.

-To run this script download this repository and To run this script download this repository and follow these steps:
+To run this script download this repository and follow these steps:

 ## Setings